mbaumer/us_hep_funding/docs/_states/AL.md

 ```
 ## SC Contracts
 ```
-In the past 5 years, this state has received  2  Office of Science contracts, totalling  $-186,328.24 Who have these contracts gone to?
+In the past 5 years, this state has received:
+2 Office of Science contracts, totalling $-186,328.24

                                      Amount ($)
 vendorname              fiscal_year
 PENTASTAR ELECTONICS CO 2014         -100037.27